 "The Best Dwarf Ornamental Trees"

 - Jack Dwarf Pear: A perfect specimen for tight spaces.
 White blossoms appear before foliage.
 Tightly spaced branches form a dense symmetrical crown that leaves an impression that it's been pruned.
-The glossy leaves produce fall color that can be a mixture of yellow, orange and red.
-Very disease resistant.10-15’Hx7-10’W Grown locally by The Barn, it is part of our Barn Premium Select line.
+The glossy leaves produce fall color that can be a mixture of yellow, orange and red. .10-15’Hx7-10’W Grown locally by The Barn, it is part of our Barn Premium Select line.

 - Royal Raindrops Crabapple: Personal Favorite!
 This gorgeous bright pink flowering crabapple has refined, uniquely shaped leaves emerge glossy deep purple and maintain their rich color through the heat of summer.
 Fall color is a medley of bronze, orange and purple.
 Tiny, persistent, bright red fruits appearing in late summer are prized by wildlife, which makes this a very clean tree.
 Most of the fruit will be eaten before dropping.
 20’Hx15’W Grown locally by The Barn, it is part of our Barn Premium Select line.